renovatebot/renovate/docs/usage/configuration-options.md

 ## dependencyDashboardApproval

-By default Renovate creates branches/PRs automatically whenever a package gets an update.

-You can override the default behavior by setting `dependencyDashboardApproval` to `true`.
+This feature allows you to use Renovate's Dependency Dashboard to force approval of updates before they are created.

-Renovate waits for your approval from the Dependency Dashboard before creating a PR.
+By setting `dependencyDashboardApproval` to `true` in config (including within `packageRules`), you can tell Renovate to wait for your approval from the Dependency Dashboard before creating a branch/PR.
 You can approve a pending PR by ticking the checkbox in the Dependency Dashboard issue.

 Note: When you set `dependencyDashboardApproval` to `true` the Dependency Dashboard issue will be created automatically, you do not need to turn on `dependencyDashboard` explictly.